mehulambastha/catoff_crud/README.md

         Path Parameter: id (number) - Unique identifier of the wallet address.
         Response: No content (status code 204

+`
+localhost:3000
+` This is the default API URL for nestjs.

 ## Please see comments in code for more details.